In response to current restrictions due to the Coronavirus, applications to become a foster carer will only open to meet specific fostering needs.

 We currently need a very special foster carer for Rex.
 Find out more here.

 Our foster carers provide a temporary home for these animals and give them the special attention that they need.
 Fostering also allows us to take in more animals in need of our care.
 Without rescue and rehoming centres like Mayhew, many unwanted animals would be euthanised.
 Fostering saves lives by freeing up space.
-We are always in need of new foster carers.
 It is a rewarding role but it requires time, patience and emotional commitment.

 We have three types of animal that might need foster care:

-Once you have applied to be a foster carer, we will contact you for an informal chat.
-If both parties are happy to continue, we will arrange a home visit.
+If both parties are happy to continue, we will arrange a virtual home visit.
 This is to confirm that your home is suitable for animal fostering.

 An ideal candidate for dog fostering will:

 • have previous experience of dog ownership and confidence with handling dogs.

 • Be able to foster long term (three months+).